-You have put your Amazon FBA for sale – Congratulations!
 It’s a tough decision to make, but the right one!
-The next adventure is just around the corner, but before moving on, you’ll have to negotiate your exit.
+The next adventure is just around the corner but, before moving on, you’ll need to negotiate your exit.

 Working closely with business owners has given us the knowledge and experience of the most common pain points for a seller.
-We’ve created a helpful checklist, to arm you with all the useful information before you begin negotiating your Amazon FBA exit.
+We’ve created a helpful checklist to arm you with all the information you need before you begin negotiating your Amazon FBA exit.

-As a seller, the first thing you need to decide is if you seek a complete or a partial exit.
-A complete exit means that you will hand over control to the new owner and that’s it, rescinding any input into the business.
-A partial exit consists of staying involved in the business.
+As a seller, the first thing you need to decide is whether you seek a complete or a partial exit.
+A complete exit means that you will hand over control to the new owner and that’s it – you’ll rescind all of your input into the business.
+A partial exit, meanwhile, means you’ll stay involved.

-Negotiating Amazon FBA sale on your own doesn’t have to be a hard task if you make the right choices on time.
-However, you have to decide within yourself what do you want with this sale.
+Negotiating Amazon FBA sales on your own doesn’t have to be a hard task if you make the right choices in time.
+However, you need to decide what you really want from the sale.

 When selling your Amazon FBA business to an Amazon rollup company, you can work with an Amazon business broker or negotiate your terms alone.

 Working with a broker might seem easier – they will have a checklist of all the things you need to provide, and you’ll have complete guidance.
-However, this service comes with a price of 10-15% of the final deal.
+However, this service comes at a price; usually 10-15% of the final deal.

-Depending on the price of your Amazon business, Amazon FBA buyers will pay you in one of three ways: upfront cash, stability payment, and earnout.
+Depending on the price of your Amazon business, Amazon FBA buyers will pay you in one of three ways: upfront cash, a stability payment, or an earnout.

-Have in mind your preferred method of payment before negotiating the deal, so you don’t get distracted by the myriad options the buyer might offer, and you can focus solely on your preferred option.
-This means a faster deal, faster exit, and quicker payment.
+Have in mind your preferred method of payment before negotiating the deal, so you don’t get distracted by the myriad options your buyer might offer.
+This will make for a faster deal, a faster exit, and quicker payment.

 If the moment isn’t right, you can explain to the buyer when the product will be in demand, using your experience to emphasize your product’s desirability.

-Maybe the Amazon FBA buyer can’t understand that you spent $10k in marketing last year, and you think they should place more value on your brand’s hard-won 100k Instagram followers.
-Instead of responding defensively or comparing your brand to others, utilize your clear head and the objective facts – explain how, for example, those followers bring you 90% of all final sales.
+Maybe the Amazon FBA buyer can’t understand that you spent $10k in marketing last year, while you think they should place more value on your brand’s hard-won 100k Instagram followers.
+Instead of responding defensively or comparing your brand to others, utilize your clear head and objective facts that back your business’ value.
+For example, you should explain why those followers bring you 90% of all final sales.